-Strong thematic elements have included growing up in the wake of a terrorist attack, the tyranny of body image, and here the prevalent global culture of protest and riot: accessible work, spectacular and intimate, reflecting larger issues through the magnifying glass of personal stories.
+Strong thematic elements have included growing up in the wake of a terrorist attack, the tyranny of body image, here and the prevalent global culture of protest and riot: accessible work, spectacular and intimate, reflecting larger issues through the magnifying glass of personal stories.

 Robby has a passion for using b-boying in a different way that has inspired a particular interest in hip hop theatre to tell stories and relate experiences.
 Robby is profoundly grateful for the b-boy heritage: “the day we started doing backspins and freezes has shaped my life more than any day before or since; through b-boying we found unity, expression, the importance of hard work, respect and humility.”

 Robby has performed, taught and choreographed around the world, including the Royal Opera House in London, the favelas of Rio Di Janeiro, and New York.
 In 2015 he was a Hip Hop Second Round Judge, for BBC Young Dancer of the Year.
 Also in 2015, Robby was the winner of the UK Dance Artist of Choice, Kevin Spacey Foundation and in 2017 was on the selection panel for the Kevin Spacey Foundation.
-Most recently, Robby was Movement Director for Marianne Elliott’s acclaimed production of Angels in America at the National Theatre.
+Robby was Movement Director for Marianne Elliott’s acclaimed production of Angels in America at the National Theatre.

 ‘Graham segues fluid B Boying danced with expressive skill into long-limbed contemporary motion; the effect is darkly mesmerising, beautiful to watch’ (Dance Tabs May 2013)